kadena-community/kadena.js/packages/apps/docs/src/pages/marmalade/concrete-policies/collection-policy.md

 # Collection Policy

-Marmalade's Collection Policyis a policy designed for creators or operators to organise their tokens into a curated group, just like creating an art gallery or a collection of precious items.
+Marmalade's Collection Policy is a policy designed for creators or operators to organise their tokens into a curated group, just like creating an art gallery or a collection of precious items.
 Imagine you have a bunch of unique tokens, each representing something special to you.
 With the Collection Policy, you can